-Birthday and Holidays: Child &Youth Services recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
+- Birthday and Holidays: Child &Youth Services recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
 Parents/guardians are encouraged to coordinate plans with the program director and staff in advance of the event.
 Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of children/youth.
 All food items must be store bought (e.g. cake or cake mix in its original sealed package) and approved in advance by the director and/or dietician prior to serving to children.
-Food items may not be prepared at home or in unapproved facilities.

-• Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
-Special childcare openings, Parents' Night Out & Super Saturday, are scheduled throughout the year.
-Schedule is available in CYS Facilities and on the CYS Facebook page.
+Food items may not be prepared at home or in unapproved facilities. - Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
+Special childcare openings such as Parents' Night Out or Super Saturday may be scheduled at various times of the year.
+Marketing will be in CYS Facilities, on CYS Facebook page, Family and MWR & WebTrac sites.

-Special Openings for child care are available during other special events such as balls and meetings that occur after normal operating hours.
+Child care may be available during other special events such as balls and meetings that occur after normal operating hours.
 This type of care must be coordinated in advance as a Kids on Site event.
-See the Kids on Site section later in this handbook.
-Coordination is done though Parent Central & Outreach Services.
+Coordination is done though Parent Central & Outreach Services; read the Kids on Site section later in this handbook for more details.

-Emergencies Closures/Evacuation/Mobilization: In the event of emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS staff will follow a written Mobilization and Contingency Plan.
+Emergencies / Closures / Evacuations / Mobilization: In the event of emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS staff will follow a written Mobilization and Contingency Plan.
 Children/youth may be moved to the designated evacuation sites for safety and supervision if the emergency is not post-wide and only affects one facility.
 Parents/guardians and military police will be notified.
+In all emergency situations, CYS Personnel will follow instructions of the on-site DES Incident Commander.